 The first step of building your Hierarchy is to identify the needs of your organization.
 The structure and complexity of the Hierarchy you create will depend on the expected responsibilities of your Supervisors, and the amount of autonomy they will be permitted.
 There is no right or wrong way to construct the Hierarchy; the number of levels depends on the individualized needs of your organization.
 If you have questions on what may work best for your organization, please feel free to contact the Relias Relias Support.

 Administrators have access to all Learners and all levels of a Hierarchy (once it is created); however, the access of a Supervisor is governed by the Hierarchy.
-Supervisors are only able to view, edit, enroll, and receive reports for Learners within their level of the Hierarchy or a sub-level thereof.
+Supervisors are only able to view, edit, enroll, and receive reports for Learners within their level of the Hierarchy, sub-level thereof or any hierarchy they have been granted Additional Hierarchy Access to.
 You can have as many Learners and Supervisors as you would like in each level of the Hierarchy, however each user can only be assigned to one level.

 The Hierarchy is optional; however, it is highly recommended as it promotes accountability and aids with compliance.

 Each level in your Hierarchy should contain one Supervisor designated as a Notifications Recipient.
 This Supervisor will receive training plan and module warning emails for the Learners within that folder.
 Warning emails may be sent automatically or via the Warning Emails Report.
 If warning emails are sent automatically, the Notifications Recipient will receive a weekly email which will include a listing of all Learners in the folder who have overdue or coming due training.
 The email will provide the names of the Learners and the modules that are overdue or coming due.
 No email will go out if all Learners are up-to-date or have due dates outside the scope of the warning period.